-Sustainability & Govern Sustainability & Governance Committee Meetings Held in 2023 5 Members Kathy Bayless, Marty Neese, James Roche, Janet Woodruff (Chair) Committee Mandate The SGC mandate is posted on our website (www.ballard.com/investors/governance).
+Sustainability & Governa nce Committee Meetings Held in 2024 5 Members Kathy Bayless, Marty Neese, James Roche, Janet Woodruff (Chair) Committee Mandate The SGC mandate is posted on our website ( www.ballard.com/investor-hub ).
 Qualifications Members of the SGC are independent directors.
 Key Responsibilities The SGC is responsible for assisting the Board in fulfilling its oversight responsibilities regarding certain environmental, social and governance ("ESG") matters, including: developing and implementing Ballard's corporate governance principles and practices; overseeing policies, practices and disclosures relating to ESG and other public policy matters relevant to Ballard; and the nomination, assessment and compensation of directors, as well as director succession planning.